 Question (Elyette Weinstein): What is the difference between renewable gas and natural gas?

-PSE Response: That will be covered later in the presentation, by Bill Donahue, PSE Manager Natural Gas Resources.
+PSE Response: That will be covered later in the presentation, by Bill Donahue, PSE Manager Natural

+Gas Resources.

-Comment (Virginia Lohr): I like sensitivity in which peaker plants run on renewable natural gas rather than natural gas.
+Comment (Virginia Lohr): I would like a sensitivity in which peaker plants run on renewable natural gas rather than natural gas.